If you are experiencing a medical emergency please dial 911 immediately

 Most people who have prediabetes are overweight and have a body mass index (BMI) of 25 or higher.
 To find out your BMI, use the Interactive Tool: Is Your BMI Increasing Your Health Risks?

-If you have a BMI of 25 or higher, losing 5% to 10% of your body weight may help you prevent or delay type 2 diabetes.2 For example, if you weigh 200 pounds, losing 10 to 20 pounds can reduce your risk for type 2 diabetes.
-It is especially helpful to lose belly fat.
+If you have a BMI of 25 or higher, try to lose 5% to 10% of your body weight.
+For example, if you weigh 200 pounds, aim to lose 10 to 20 pounds.

 A healthy weight helps your body use insulin the way it should.
 Losing weight can also lower insulin resistance in people who have prediabetes.
 The more you lose, the more you benefit, as long as you do it in a healthy way.